 Dr. Haluk Cetin

-Dr. Haluk Cetin, Professor in the Department of Geosciences and Research Associate
+Dr. Haluk Cetin, Professor in the Department of Earth and Environmental Sciences and

-(ASPRS).
+and Remote Sensing (ASPRS).
 The Award will be presented toDr.
-Cetinat the 2014 ASPRS Annual Conference
+Cetinat the 2014 ASPRS

-as the Chair of the 2014 ASPRS Annual Conference and as the National Director of the
+currently serving as the Chair of the 2014 ASPRS Annual Conference and as the National

-ASPRS Mid-South Region.
-More information about the Conference, the largest event of
+Director of the ASPRS Mid-South Region.
+More information about the Conference, the

 Dr. Cetin has been very active in ASPRS for many years; he has served as a Vice President of Student Activities Committee of ASPRS.
 He was Kentucky Councilperson for the ASPRS Mid-South Region from 1999 to 2001 and held 1st and 2nd Vice President positions from 2001-2004.
 Dr. Cetin served as President of the ASPRS Mid-South Region for two years (2004-2005) and as the Student Coordinator of the Mid-South Region for six years (1998-2004).
 He helped organize several events for the Mid-South Region and hosted the 2002 ASPRS Mid-South Region Fall Conference at Murray State University.
 He is currently the Faculty Advisor for Murray State University Student Chapter of ASPRS.